barambani/laws/README.md

     f => fb => contramap(fb)(f)
 }
 ```
-where the `contramap` function does all the magic.
-Any instance of it, to be valid, needs to abide by the following laws (that are actually the dual of the *functor*'s laws)
+A valid instance of this *type class* needs to abide by the following laws (that are actually the dual of the *functor*'s laws)
 ```scala
 (fa: F[A]) => (fa contramap identity[A]) == fa
 (fc: F[C], f: A => B, g: B => C) => (fc contramap (g compose f)) == (fc contramap g contramap f)
 ```
-Observe that also *contravariant functor* provides a `lift[A, B]` function (that's actually what's called `contramap` in Haskell), and it can be simply considered, like in the case of *functor*, a way to lift a function into a context, but in an inverted way.
+Observe that also *contravariant functor* provides a function `lift[A, B]` (that's actually what's called `contramap` in Haskell).
+It can be simply seen, like in the case of *functor*, as a way to lift a function into a context, but in an inverted way.

 [ [Code](https://github.com/barambani/laws/blob/master/src/main/scala/ContravariantModule.scala), [Laws Check](https://github.com/barambani/laws/blob/master/src/test/scala/ContravariantLawsCheck.scala), [Reference](https://en.wikipedia.org/wiki/Functor#Covariance_and_contravariance) ]